 Moreover even assuming that digital markets tip, the network effects at the source of tipping can be equally powerful to un-tip the markets as consumers find value in other networks.
 As market tipping results from a "winner takes all" feature of the digital economy, the associated "loser loses all" feature cannot be ignored.
 Low exit barriers and massive crowding-out effects lead consumers to switch rapidly.
 In that regard, market tipping is fragile, transitory, and subject to considerable disciplining forces from rivals.
 With the COVID-19 crisis, massive crowding-out effects took place at the expense of platforms such as Slack and Skype to the benefit of platforms such as Teams and Zoom.
 The fall of powerful incumbents can happen whenever consumers massively exit the market (or multi-home with the choice of using rivals' products simultaneously).
-A case in point here is the rapid rise of alternative social media platform market (if such a market even exists).
+A case in point here is the rapid rise of alternative social media platforms to Facebook.
+However, Facebook is erroneously portrayed as having tipped the social media platform market (if such a market even exists).
 The sudden rise of alternative social media platforms such as TikTok, Snapchat, Clubhouse, and many others demonstrates the ability of negative network effects to un-tip the allegedly tipped market.